 It is fairly easy to care for (be sure to follow the instructions).
 It is not quilted or padded so it will not replace a mattress pad for additional comfort.

-If you are interested in something with more padding on the surface- that can also help control temperature – read our review of the Slumber Cloud Dry Line Mattress Protector.
+For those who are interested in something with more padding on the surface- that can also help control temperature – read our review of the Slumber Cloud Dry Line Mattress Protector.
 Also, check out our best mattress protector picks.